gchure/phd/src/chapter_02/section_06_discussion.md

 energy $F(c) \leq -5 k_BT$, a condition which can be reached in a number of ways.

-While our experiments validated the theoretical predictions in the case of simple repression, we expect the framework presented here to apply much more generally to different biological instances of allosteric regulation.
+&nbsp;&nbsp;&nbsp;&nbsp;While our experiments validated the theoretical predictions in the case of simple repression, we expect the framework presented here to apply much more generally to different biological instances of allosteric regulation.
 For example, we can use this model to study more complex systems such as when